Highlights from the Ratings and Financial Report for Li-Cycle Holdings Corp. (LICY)

 LICY’s Market Performance

-LICY stocks went down by -4.00% for the week, with a monthly drop of -20.70% and a quarterly performance of -19.79%, while its annual performance rate touched -13.06%.
-The volatility ratio for the week stands at 6.20% while the volatility levels for the past 30 days are set at 6.77% for Li-Cycle Holdings Corp..
-The simple moving average for the period of the last 20 days is -12.97% for LICY stocks with a simple moving average of -15.63% for the last 200 days.
+LICY stocks went up by 4.61% for the week, with a monthly drop of -17.55% and a quarterly performance of -13.27%, while its annual performance rate touched -17.47%.
+The volatility ratio for the week stands at 6.33% while the volatility levels for the past 30 days are set at 6.86% for Li-Cycle Holdings Corp..
+The simple moving average for the period of the last 20 days is -1.99% for LICY stocks with a simple moving average of -11.41% for the last 200 days.

 Analysts’ Opinion of LICY